haroonmaqbool/SignLanguageRecognition/README.md

 ## Sign Language Recognition System (COMP‑360 Project)

 > “Can we make a computer actually *read our hands*?”
-This project is our attempt at answering that question using deep learning + computer vision.

 **Course:** Introduction to Artificial Intelligence (COMP‑360)
 **Institution:** Forman Christian College